 Exchange-Traded Funds coverage from Reuters.

-U.S. fund investors inched back in to the markets during the most recent week, putting $2.5 billion into bonds and $1.1 billion into stocks, Lipper data showed on Thursday.
+U.S. fund investors plowed back into the markets during the most recent week, with stocks and high-yield bonds attracting cash for the first time in four weeks, Lipper data showed on Thursday.